OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Introduction

-The underlying driver for LLM-based steganography is usually the arithmetic coding (AC) algorithm \citep{witten1987arithmetic}, which is an efficient data compression algorithm based on the idea that any finite-length finite-alphabet data sequence (e.g., text) can be mapped to a small interval in the range of $[0,1)$ based on the cumulative probability distribution function.
-Therefore, a binary representation that accurately specifies this interval is a compressed representation of the sequence.
-The decompression process can reverse this encoding process and recover the original sequence.
-In LLM-based steganography, Alice utilizes the arithmetic coding \textbf{decoder}, together with the probability distribution produced by LLM, to map the secret binary sequence to a stego-text.
-Bob can then recover the secret message by performing the arithmetic encoding, which is assumed to have access to the same LLM.
-Intuitively, the arithmetic coding decoder essentially performs token-wise sampling following the conditional probability distribution given by the LLM, using the secret message bits as the starting randomness (from a uniform distribution to a non-uniform one).
-The stego-text would appear completely natural and fluent, as long as the LLM captures accurately the true distribution of natural languages.
-This approach does not, however, provide a principled way to trade off the amount of information hidden with how natural the stego-text appears.
+Though not always the case (e.g., \cite{ding2023discop}), the underlying driver for LLM-based steganography is usually the arithmetic coding (AC) algorithm \citep{witten1987arithmetic}, which is an efficient data compression algorithm based on the idea that any finite-length finite-alphabet data sequence (e.g., text) can be mapped to a small interval in the range of $[0,1)$.
+In LLM-based steganography, Alice utilizes the AC \textbf{decoder}, together with the probability distribution produced by the LLM, to map the secret binary sequence to a stego-text.
+Bob can then recover the secret message by performing the AC encoding.
+Intuitively, the AC decoder performs sampling with the probability distribution given by the LLM, using the secret message bits as the driving randomness, where we assume the secret message has been pre-encrypted with a secret key shared between Alice and Bob but not Eve (see \cite{shen2020near,kaptchuk2021meteor}), and the encrypted message is an i.i.d. binary sequence.

-In a more general setting, for each token, we can replace the conditional probability distribution produced by an LLM with another distribution, as long as: 1) The replacment mechanism is deterministic and causal, such that Alice and Bob remain synchronized, and 2) The new probability distribution is not too different from the original one such that the text generated retains its natural property.
-For example, \cite{nearimperceptibility2020} truncated the vocabulary by removing the tokens with the lowest probabilities at each time instance, in order to reduce the complexity of the secret message embedding process.